fedelopez/ga-seifx01/week-10/day-03.md

 rails db:seed
 ```

+### Choosing Between belongs_to and has_one

+If you want to set up a one-to-one relationship between two models, you'll need to add belongs_to to one, and
+`has_one` to the other.
+How do you know which is which?

+The distinction is in where you place the foreign key (it goes on the table for the class declaring the belongs_to association),
+but you should give some thought to the actual meaning of the data as well.

+The `has_one` relationship says that one of something is yours - that is, that something points back to you.

 ### `has_many`

 A has_many association indicates a one-to-many connection with another model.
 You'll often find this association on the